SECRET-GUEST/tiny-scripts/Random/shortcut/README.md

 # Description:

 This Python script serves as a convenient shortcut for launching the server and opening a new browser tab for the image generation AI provided by the [Stable-Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) project.
-The script automates the process of starting the server using a batch file and then opening a new Google Chrome window with the specified link after a short delay.
+The script automates the process of starting the server using a batch file and then opening a new web browser window or tab with the specified link after a short delay.

 ## Features